-These views come from a realization that the lines separating industries, companies, technologies and customers are disappearing.
+These views come from a realisation that the lines separating industries, companies, technologies and customers are disappearing.

 Companies are forming partnerships, alliances and joint ventures with start-ups and universities.
 Competitors may now be suppliers as well as customers, and all are becoming part of the innovation process.
 This results in a redefinition of power and responsibilities and the need for a different type of leadership.

 “We are evolving towards a world where what’s inside the company and what’s outside is not binary.
 This means that as a CEO, you can’t have a proprietary or protective mindset.
-You need to be very comfortable with ambiguity and undefined spaces,” says Isabelle Allen, Global Head of Clients and Markets, KPMG International.
+You need to be very comfortable with ambiguity and undefined spaces,” say Isabelle Allen, Global Head of Sales and Markets, KPMG International.

-“Many CEOs I speak with have come to the realization that the critical issues their organization faces today are in areas they have little or no prior experience,” says Pedro Melo, Chairman, KPMG in Brazil.
+“Many CEOs I speak with have come to the realisation that the critical issues their organisation faces today are in areas they have little or no prior experience,” says Pedro Melo, Chairman, KPMG in Brazil.
 “They are looking at alternative arrangements such as joint ventures, alliances and partnerships with other companies to respond to market changes in a more timely manner.”